axhis8/rock-paper-scissors/README.md

 ## About this Project

-This game is was originally made for the console to play and now includes basic DOM manipulation for interactive gameplay.
+This game was originally made for the console to play and now includes basic DOM manipulation for interactive gameplay.

 I didn't want to delve too much into design, as the purpose of this project was to play with the DOM.